hesam-a/misc-md-analys-script/README.md

-# Miscellaneous python scripts for MD trjacetory analysis
+# Miscellaneous python and C++ scripts for MD trjacetory analysis